snoopzx/DolbyController/README.md

 ```
 To use it with Stream Deck

-Assign run_on.vbs & run_off.vbs to any macro key or Stream Deck button
+Assign silent_on.vbs & silent_off.vbs to any macro key or Stream Deck button
 Hint : Add open Button from System in the side bar
 ```
 ## Important Note !!